 - An internet-based system that tracks the status of equipment, from the initial sale to contractors to the final quality check performed by third parties in the field.
 This would require a significant commitment led by the CEC and includes local building departments, contractor associations and the California State License Board.
 Development and pilot testing of such a system can begin immediately.
 Funding could come from existing tax revenues, permitting fees, penalties for non-complying contractors, or other sources.
 (Short, Mid Terms) - Streamlined permitting process by local governments, in conjunction with state agencies and utilities.
 Pilots in this area can begin immediately, with external funding assistance for local governments.
-(Short Term)

-• Simplifying the building code by changing the current quality control requirements for HVAC systems from optional compliance to mandatory measures that would be required for all homes.
+(Short, Mid Term) - Simplifying the building code by changing the current quality control requirements for HVAC systems from optional compliance to mandatory measures that would be required for all homes.
+(Near Term) - Improving the existing verification processes to ensure that systems installations are in compliance with state energy codes.
 (Short Term)